-Other space-oriented companies are also pursuing the new silicon-germanium technology, Cressler said.
-NASA, he explained, wants the intellectual-property barriers to the technology to be low so that it can be used widely.
+Other space-oriented companies are also pursuing the new silicongermanium technology, Cressler said.
+NASA, he explained, wants the intellectual property barriers to the technology to be low so that it can be used widely.

-"The idea is to make this infrastructure available to all interested parties," he said.
-"That way it could be used for any electronics assembly - an instrument, a spacecraft, an orbital platform, lunar-surface applications, Titan missions - wherever it can be helpful.
-In fact, the process of defining such an NASA mission-insertion road map is currently in progress."
+"The idea is to make this infrastructure available to interested parties," he said.
+"That way it could be used for any electronics assembly such as an instrument, a spacecraft, an orbital platform, lunar-surface applications, Titan missions wherever it can be helpful.
+In fact, the process of defining such a NASA mission-insertion roadmap is currently in progress."